-Perfect gifts for Sudoku-mad friends and family, here is a selection of calendars, diaries and books plus some fun Sudoku gift ideas.
+Sudoku Gift Ideas for Christmas 2021 Find that perfect gift for Sudoku-mad friends and family - a selection of calendars, diaries and books plus some fun Sudoku gift ideas for 2021.

 Another logic puzzle for Sudoku fans to try.

 Sudoku is the addictive Japanese number puzzle craze that has swept the UK for the last 15 years!

 There is only one rule in Sudoku: Fill in a nine by nine grid so that in each row, column and small square the digits 1 -9 appear only once!
 In less than a year Sudoku went from an obscure puzzle printed in a few publications to appearing in most British newspapers and rapidly appearing in others around the world.